alexertech/greyhat_blog/README.md

 A blog engine written entirely in Ruby on Rails + PostgreSQL with [Primivite UI](https://taniarascia.github.io/primitive/) as CSS template.
 The live version is available at: [greyhat.cl](http://www.greyhat.cl)

-## To-Do:

-- Large updates in the Dashboard
-- Better UI for the post management
-- Fix contact form captcha

 ## Changelog
 - v0.3
   - Update Ruby `2.6.3` > `2.7.6`